 If you do monetize your blog immediately, follow these simple rules:

 Don’t overdo it.
-Sites that are a mass of ads are a turn-off for the vast majority of readers.
+Sites that are a mass of ads and offerings are a turn-off for the vast majority of readers.

 Remember that you’re far more likely to make money from recommending affiliate products that you’re familiar with and can sincerely recommend, than you are my plastering your blog with ads.